Prof. Dr. Nina Gerlach

 j_romm02@uni-muenster.de

-Treasurer Unit: Lim Kim
+Treasurer Unit: Joel Rademacher

 International Students Unit: Sierra Plura